fullstackers/bus.io/README.md

 # TODO

-* Specify the name of the events to be processed as we receive them from the exchange to the client
-* Write e2e tests
-* Code coverage
-* Working with message data is cumbersome.
-* Examples, Examples, Examples

-If you would like to contribute please fork and send me a pull request!
+There are open issues ff you would like to contribute please fork and send me a pull request!

 # Working Examples and Demos